 - Throughout the pandemic, public service workers have shown strength, resiliency and heart.
 Public services have expanded to meet the needs of the public in creative and thoughtful ways.

-- Share examples that show how strengthening public services helps us build strong communities.
+- Share stories that show how strengthening public services helps us build strong communities.

 - Build relationships with local elected officials, other unions in your workplace and other community leaders or groups.

 - Have regular meetings, either virtual or in person, with individual councillors, trustees, or any other elected officials that have influence over your employer.